Pull music files apart into instrument stems.

 That's what the Audio Dissector does.
-It's a Spleeter frontend for Windows that will allow you to import a WAV or MP3 song and re-balance its instruments, or extract them into their own files outright.
+A frontend for the latest AI separation algorithms for Windows that will allow you to import an audio or video file and re-balance its instruments, or extract them into their own stem instrument files outright.
+(Specifically, Audio Dissector has built in modules for both Demucs and Spleeter.)
 Furthermore, it goes beyond Spleeter's current capabilities and can extract stems from recordings of any length (limited only by your system's memory).
-It also has the ability to save the analyses so they don't need to be subsequently performed again.
+It also has the ability to save the analyses into project files so they don't need to be subsequently performed again and can be quickly reopened.
 Here is a video demo of the software in action.

 Here's an example of what the Audio Dissector can do:

 Audio Dissector is still in private beta.
 If you have a beta key, you can download it here: